Private Quantiles Estimation in the Presence of Atoms: Heuristic smoothing, with guarantees

 \subsection{Privacy Amplification of HSJointExp}

-One would think that adding noise to the data does not only preserve the privacy guarantees of the original mechanism (as stated by \autoref{preprocessionglemma}) but actually makes it more private.
+A final property that we would like to explore is the possible amplification of privacy of HSJointExp.
+Indeed, adding Laplace or Gaussian noise to bounded quantities is a common way to make them private \cite{dwork2006calibrating}.
+Furthermore, it is well known that some preprocessing steps (prior to the application of an already private mechanism) increase the provable privacy of the overall mechanism.
+This is for instance the case with subsampling \cite{DBLP:journals/corr/abs-1807-01647}.
+Consequently, one would think that adding noise to the data does not only preserve the privacy guarantees of the original mechanism (as stated by \Cref{preprocessionglemma}), but has reasonable chances to make it more private.
 In order to evaluate the actual privacy of our mechanism, we investigate its privacy loss: